• Skip to primary navigation

 meghli caraway pudding ingredients on a table

-• Rice flour (or rice powder): This ingredients forms the base of the caraway pudding and gives it a thick consistency.
+• Rice flour (or rice powder): This ingredient forms the base of the caraway pudding and gives it a thick consistency.

 • Sugar: Sweetens it up and blends incredibly well with the spices used in this recipe.

-• Ground cinnamon: One of the my favorite spices for this dessert.
-It gives it a sweet kick and balances out the flavor of caraway and anise.
+• Ground cinnamon: One of my favorite spices for this dessert.
+It gives it a sweet kick and balances the flavor of caraway and anise.

 • Powdered caraway: The star of every meghli pot, without it this dessert wouldn't be the same.